intel/ittapi/README.md

 ### Contributing

 To contribute, please see our [contributing guide](CONTRIBUTING.md)
+To report bugs or request enhancements, please use the "Issues" page on GitHub

 ### Security